Municipal Light Plant Solar Program

 - Shade report (see Section 7 in the Program Description for accepted shade tools)

-5. Await portal application validation
+5. Await application validation

 6. Rebate Reservation/Installation Approval